SirPepe/ornament/Readme.md

   #shadow = this.attachShadow({ mode: "open" });

   // Define content attributes alongside corresponding getter/setter pairs
-  // for a JS api and attribute change handling and type checking
+  // for a JS api and attribute change handling and type checking.
   @attr(string()) accessor name = "Anonymous";
   @attr(number({ min: 0 })) accessor age = 0;

   // Mark the method as reactive to have it run every time one of the attributes
-  // change
+  // change.
   @reactive() greet() {
     this.#shadow.innerHTML = `Hello!
 My name is ${this.name}, my age is ${this.age}`;
   }